 It’s common street food that is typically made with meat, fish and ripe fried plantains.
 It’s a delicious meal and certainly one that triggers fond memories of my childhood.

-However since become vegan 3 years ago, I’ve had to make some changes to this recipe.
+However, since becoming vegan three years ago, I’ve had to make some changes to this recipe.
 First of all, I took away the palm oil.
-I acknowledge that palm oil is affordable in West Africa, but with the harm it does to wildlife, I opt not to use it.
+I acknowledge that palm oil is affordable in West Africa, but with the harm, it does to wildlife, I opt not to use it.

-I also simply leave the meat out of the recipe all together.
-Black-eyed beans are a dense bean and are meaty in their own right.
+I also leave the meat out of the recipe altogether.
+Black-eyed beans are a dense bean and are “meaty” in their own right.

-Lastly, with limited access to plantains where we live, we’ll eat this stew with any common carbohydrates whether it’s rice, potatoes, yams or quinoa.
+Lastly, with limited access to plantains where we live, we’ll eat this stew with any simple carbohydrates whether it’s rice, potatoes, yams or quinoa.

-Although, if you can get your hands on plaintains please do use them, as the combination with the stew really is a match made in heaven!
+Although, if you can get your hands on plantains please do use them, as the combination with the stew is a match made in heaven!

 - ⅓ cup of cooking oil - we use rice bran oil